Soothe Your Mind Naturally With These Essential Oils

 2. Experiment Slowly

-Try one oil at a time before mixing.
-Notice how your body and emotions respond.
+Try one oil at a time.
+Notice how your body reacts, how your mind shifts, and which scents resonate with you.

 3. Create Rituals